peterhessey/playground/learncpp/1_cplusplus_basics/README.md

 - single quotes are used for chars, double for strings
 - that being said, authors reccomend using double quotes for all output text (technical reasons they explain later)

+## Undefined behaviour

+- Uninitialized variables don't not have values, they just haven't been *assigned* values!!
+- They'll still get a memory address and initially have the value of whatever is being stored in memory at that address currently.
+- Don't do this :)